DaFuqs/Blahaj/README.md

 # Blåhaj

-**A minecraft mod that adds the IKEA BLÅHAJ Soft toy shark and a giant bread pillow as items.**
+**A minecraft mod adding the popular Blåhaj plushies from ikea as well a collection of other plushies.**

 - When you craft or rename a plushie, it'll have your username attached to it.
 - You can place the plushies down!